 If you use both pairs during the day, you will see a noticeable difference.
 Obviously, internal reflections wash out the image in the Prostaff 3s model more.

 Tip: The more layers of coatings the lenses have the better and if roof prisms binoculars are phase correction coated, the better the optical performance.

-If the price is your concern, you will be surprised to know that both Nikon Prostaff series are under $200.
+If the price is your concern, you will be surprised to know that both the Nikon Prostaff series are under $200.
 With the 3s models been the cheapest.
 But you know what they say, you get what you pay for.
 Unfortunately, when it comes to binoculars that saying stands true.

 The more quality the optical performance of your binoculars, the more you will pay for them.
 The Nikon 3s models are under $150.
 If you are really on a tight budget, those might be good for you otherwise go for the high priced models.

 Nobody wants to have heavyweight dangling in front of their chest or weighing them down in their backpack.
 Well, in terms of weight it is very obvious that the Prostaff 3s are lighter than the Prostaff 7s binoculars.
-The Nikon Prostaff 7s are about 100g higher in weight compared to the Nikon Prostaff 3s which weights around 550g.
+The Nikon Prostaff 7s are about 100g higher in weight compared to the Nikon Prostaff 3s which weighs around 550g.
 The Prostaff 7s are weighing around 650g.

 The Nikon Prostaff 7S’s are definitely the better pair, and worth the extra cost.
 Nonetheless, the Prostaff 3S’s. – they’re actually pretty good, but the poor light transmission means that they are not an astronomer’s first choice, but are good enough for bird watching, nature observation, hiking, and other outdoor activities.
-The Prostaff 7S’s show what a well-made moderate priced roof prism binocular is capable of.
+The Prostaff 7S’s show what a well-made moderate-priced roof prism binocular is capable of.
 So my choice is the Nikon Prostaff 7s models.